Yes. You are eligible to collect spousal benefits on a living former wife’s or husband’s earnings record as long as:

-- Your ex-spouse is at least 62 or is collecting Social Security disability benefits.
+- Your ex-spouse is entitled to collect Social Security retirement or disability benefits.

-Your former spouse doesn't have to be collecting his or her Social Security benefits yet for you to claim ex-spousal benefits.
+Your former spouse doesn't have to be collecting his or her retirement benefits yet for you to claim ex-spousal benefits.
 However, if this is the case, the divorce must be at least two years old.
 (There is no such requirement if your ex is already receiving benefits.)

 Keep in mind